redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 [containerd](https://containerd.io/) and registers services.
 However, you don't need any special privileges to run RDI processes for normal operation.

-The [K3s](https://k3s.io/) Kubernetes distribution used by RDI has a few requirements for cloud VMs that you must implement before running the RDI installer, or else installation will fail.
+The [K3s](https://k3s.io/) Kubernetes distribution used internally by RDI has a few requirements for cloud VMs that you must implement before running the RDI installer, or else installation will fail.
 The following sections give full pre-installation instructions for [RHEL](#k3s-rhel) and